 If the problem is isolated to the kitchen or pantry, use FS MP AEROSOL.
 This fast working oil based aerosol will quickly kill all activity and penetrate all cracks and crevices where eggs might lodge and adults might use to roost.
 One thorough application will knock out all stages and can solve the problem when the main nest site is known and the activity has been limited to a small area.

 An alternative to Microcare would be FS MP AEROSOL.
 It works the same way but is stronger with treatments lasting 2 weeks or more.
 And it will knock any insect out immediately when directly spraying them.

-If drugstore beetles are being found on furniture, fabric, carpet, books or other inanimate objects you don’t want to throw away, go ahead and treat them directly with the PT-Microcare.
-The FS MP doesn’t have as much flexibility as the Microcare for spot treating since its uses the heavier oil base solvent but the Phantom can be used most anywhere by lightly misting as needed.
+If drugstore beetles are being found on furniture, fabric, carpet, books or other inanimate objects you don’t want to throw away, go ahead and treat them directly with Phantom.
+The FS MP doesn’t have as much flexibility as Phantom for spot treating since its uses the heavier oil base solvent but the Phantom can be used most anywhere by lightly misting as needed.

-Now if you suspect the problem may be in many rooms or if you’re uncertain where its focused, you would be better off getting DFENSE SC.
+Now if you suspect the problem is active in many rooms or if you’re uncertain where its focused and have a lot of area to treat, go with DFENSE SC.
 Labeled for spot treating open areas like furniture, carpeting, baseboards and more, DFense is odorless and treatments will last 30 days providing good residual.
 Overall it will be more cost effective to use when treating many rooms or the entire home.

-Mix 1/2 to 1 oz of DFense per gallon of water and use the mixed solution to cover up to 800-1000 sq/ft and should be renewed once a month when beetles are active.
+Mix 1/2 to 1 oz of DFense per gallon of water and use the mixed solution to cover up to 800-1000 sq/ft and should be renewed every two weeks when beetles are active until all activity ceases.